EliottElek/k8s-setup-with-vagrant/README.md

   end

 ```
 The `Vagrantfile` file reffers to the shell scripts located in the `/scripts` folder.
-The master node uses `master.sh` and the worker nodes use the `node.sh` one.
+The master node uses `master.sh` and the worker nodes use `node.sh`.

+These scripts are used to configure your machines.
+They'll be run on your machines to install the necessary dependencies, in our case, kubeadm, kubectl...

+### 4. Provision machines with Ansible

+This part is still on process.

+### 5. Launch cluster

+Navigate to your main folder, where your `Vagrantfile` is located.

+run `vagrant up`.
+This might take a while.